You can hear the pride in Lynene’s voice when she talks about her son Cameron.

 “He was such an outgoing, loving, caring young man,” she says.
 “And he was so loved.
 By so many people.”

 It was just over a year ago that Lynene, Simon, and their family had their world turned upside down when their beloved Cameron lost his battle with depression and took his own life.

 Understandably, the days following were a blur for Lynene.

 It was during this time that she and her whānau connected with Victim Support Worker Karen.

 “Karen was able to listen,” she says.
 “She was really good for our whole family.
 A godsend, really.”

 As Lynene has worked to navigate grief over the last year, Karen has been with her every step.
 A phone call away if she needs a chat, a coffee, or a cry.

-“She suggested so many avenues we could go down, was able to direct us to resources, give us booklets – she was instrumental in getting us through.”
+"Karen, our Support Worker, suggested so many avenues we could go down, was able to direct us to resources, give us booklets – she was instrumental in getting us through."